microsoft/Windows-driver-samples/general/echo/umdfSocketEcho/ReadMe.md

 Testing
 -------

-To test the SocketEcho driver, you can run socketechoserver.exe, which is built from the src\\general\\echo\\umdfSocketEcho\\Exe directory, and echoapp.exe, which is built from the Kernel-Mode Driver Framework (KMDF) samples in the src\\general\\echo\\kmdf directory.
+To test the SocketEcho driver, you can run socketechoserver.exe, which is built from the \\echo\\umdfSocketEcho\\Exe directory, and echoapp.exe, which is built from the Kernel-Mode Driver Framework (KMDF) samples in the \\echo\\kmdf directory.

 First, you must install the device as described earlier.
 Then, run socketechoserver.exe from a Command Prompt window.